 (1) Transcripts, recommendations, and other documents submitted in support of an application for a credential and maintained in the Department are confidential and shall not be released without the consent of the individual, subject to the following:

-(A) The Department may release to school boards and superintendents who employ or are considering employment of the individual any documents except those received by the Department in accordance with the individual’s Criminal History Records Check, as specified in Section 4.2 of this rule.
+(A) The Department may release to school boards and superintendents who employ or are considering employment of the individual any documents except those received by the Department in accordance with the individual’s CHRC, as specified in Section 5.2 of this rule.

 (B) Authorized personnel of the Department, including any hearing officer and legal counsel acting for the Department, may have access to all documents in fulfilling their assigned duties.